Earthlings’ curious ritual

 One way is to consult learned papers in scholarly journals, or scholarly papers in learned journals, or the internet.
 There we discover reasons of the following kind: smoking ‘triggers’ or cues such as after a meal or with a coffee, hand-to-mouth gestures conditioned by ‘muscle memory’, the ‘changed brain’ from long-continued smoking, the satisfaction or relaxation that smoking produces, the feeling of being enlivened and stimulated, the pleasure or enjoyment that smoking creates, the experience of visions of heaven, and the abolition of unhappiness.
 And, of course, nicotine addiction.

 One manifestation of the addiction is that smokers feel a strong desire to smoke frequently throughout the day wherever they happen to be or whatever the circumstances.
 When this urge comes upon them they want to do it now.
-Of course, they can and do defer having another cigarette if they’re in a situation where smoking is not allowed, such as on a plane, in a church or concert hall, or other non-smoking environment.
+Of course, they can and do defer having another cigarette if they are in a situation where smoking is not allowed, such as on an aeroplane, in a church or concert hall, or other non-smoking environment.
 They can put off the need to relieve the urge to smoke, but it often is at the expense of increasing irritability.
 Or, if smokers realise they have left home without a supply of cigarettes, they can even get in a panic.

 Dopamine hypothesis